 The American Osteopathic Board of Internal Medicine administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Infectious Disease.

 1. .
-In order to take the Infectious Disease Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed two years of an AOA-recognized fellowship program in Infectious Disease.
+In order to take the Infectious Disease Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed two years of an ACGME Accredited or AOA-recognized fellowship program in Infectious Disease.

 2. The Infectious Disease Written Exam is offered in August.
-The application period for the Written Exam opens in mid-March.
+The application period for the Written Exam opens in mid-February.

 Become Board Certified